readytensor/rt_forecasting_nbeats_with_pretraining/README.md

-# NBeats Forecasting Model with Pretraining
+# NBeats Forecasting Model with Pretraining and TSMixing

 NBeats Forecasting Model with Pretraining as per Ready Tensor specifications.
 The preprocessing pipeline incorporates TS Mixing which is a data augmentation technique involving creating convex combinations of 2 or more series randomly selected from the original data.